 Membership is required to receive seeds.
 This is a typical distribution of our Primrose seeds.

-Dues for individual or household membership in the American Primrose Society, domestic and foreign, are $25 US per the calendar year, $70 for three years; or $35 for an individual life membership.
+Dues for individual or household membership in the American Primrose Society, domestic and foreign, are $25 US per calendar year, $70 for three years; or $35 for individual life membership.
 Submit payment to the treasurer.

 Julia Haldorson, Treasurer

 PO Box 210913,

 Email Julia Haldorson

 “APS does not accept orders from this list.
 This is provided for information only.”